What is Bruxism?

 The first step is to have an examination by your dentist.
 During this exam, your dentist will check for tenderness in your jaw muscles, as well as for any dental and gum tissue abnormalities and damage caused by bruxism.
-Your dentist will also interview you in an attempt to arrive at a cause for your bruxism.
+Your dentist will also interview you in an attempt to arrive at a cause for your teeth grinding.

-Further management of bruxism varies depending upon its cause.
+Further management varies depending upon its cause.

 - Stress Related Bruxism – Professional counseling, psychotherapy, biofeedback exercises or other strategies provided by a psychologist or psychotherapist to help you relax may provide more long-lasting relief.
 Muscle relaxants or botulism toxin may temporarily ease spasm in clenched and overworked jaw muscles when more conservative treatments fail.